 Marketing & Leadership

 Matthew Prinn is a Boston-based business development professional with over 20 years of experience in driving revenue for companies by implementing marketing and business development strategies.
-Mr. Prinn grew up in Needham, Massachusetts, a suburb 15 miles west of Boston.
-Matthew followed in his older siblings footsteps and attended Boston College where he graduated with a double major in marketing and accounting from the Carroll School of Management.
+Matthew Prinn grew up in Needham, Massachusetts, a suburb 15 miles west of Boston.
+Matthew Prinn followed in his older siblings footsteps and attended Boston College where he graduated with a double major in marketing and accounting from the Carroll School of Management.
 After graduating, Matthew threw caution to the wind and decided to drive 3,000 miles west to the City of Angels, Los Angeles, to pursue his dream of a business career in the entertainment industry.
 While he didn’t have a job, a place to live, or much money, he did have ambition and an unstoppable determination to break into the entertainment industry.
-First living in a seedy hotel on Sunset Boulevard then on to a frat house at the University of Southern California, Matthew eventually landed in Brentwood where he talked his way into a job in the mailroom of a Hollywood talent agency called J. Michael Bloom & Associates.
+First living in a seedy hotel on Sunset Boulevard then on to a frat house at the University of Southern California, Matthew Prinn eventually landed in Brentwood where he talked his way into a job in the mailroom of a Hollywood talent agency called J. Michael Bloom & Associates.
 Matthew Prinn describes his time in the entertainment industry as follows:

 “I loved my time in the talent agent industry, and it was an amazing experience for a young professional to learn from some great marketing minds, but I also realized I didn’t want to spend my career being limited geographically to only a few cities (LA, NY) where 90% of the industry is based.”